Battles at Göta Älv: War in Northern Bohuslän

 1749 map of northern Bohuslän and its border with Norway, detailing the defenses around the Norwegian town of Halden (Friedrichshall).

 In the Ide fjord, a smaller Norwegian squadron had the ability to either assault the Swedish storage caches in Strömstad, or threaten the Swedish troops which were yet again planning to cross the border.
 Due to the fact that the entrance to Svinesund was blockaded by naval vessels and Norwegian cannon batteries, Charles XII decided that a number of galleys should be towed across land from Strömstad to Trångsviken in the Ide fjord, a distance of roughly 20 kilometers.
 The transport proved to be a difficult task across rough terrain, trickles and narrow roads.
 The transport of the heaviest vessel, the brigantine Luren, took two months.
 The roughly 40 tonne ship got stuck in a trickle and remained immobile until technical experts Christopher Polhem and Emanuel Swedenborg were called upon to remove the vessel.
-On September 10, under the command of Charles XII, the Swedish vessels, including brigantines and sloops, forced the Norwegian squadron to retreat to Fredrikshald during a battle in the Ide fjord.
+On 10 September, under the command of Charles XII, the Swedish vessels, including brigantines and sloops, forced the Norwegian squadron to retreat to Fredrikshald during a battle in the Ide fjord.

-Following the renewed campaign against Norway in the autumn of 1718, and the subsequent death of Charles XII at Fredriksten fortress on November 30, the Swedish army marched back across the border into Sweden.
+Following the renewed campaign against Norway in the autumn of 1718, and the subsequent death of Charles XII at Fredriksten fortress on 30 November, the Swedish Army marched back across the border into Sweden.
 The march would result in large casualties due to a severe winter storm, an event known as the Carolean Death March.
 Additionally, the Swedish east coast was being threatened by Russia.
 This was an opportunity for Denmark–Norway to retake areas on the Swedish west coast.
 Intricate plans regarding a land and naval invasion on Bohuslän existed already, and were put into motion.
 The large supply caches that had been constructed in Strömstad in 1718 were now facing a major threat by the Dano-Norwegian counter-attack, and during late 1718 and early 1719, Swedish cannons and supplies were heading back south by ship to Gothenburg and Uddevalla.
 The relocating of supplies meant that northern Bohuslän would be harder to defend.